pawamoy/markdown-exec/docs/gallery.md

 [Textual](https://github.com/Textualize/textual) allows to build Terminal User Interfaces (TUIs).
 In this example we generate the SVG image of a terminal interface.

-WARNING: **Not released yet.**
-The code in this example is using the CSS branch of Textual, which is not yet merged/released.

 ```python exec="1" html="true" source="tabbed-right" tabs="Source|Result"
 --8<-- "gallery/textual.py"
 ```